AEADataEditor/aeadataeditor.github.io/_guidance/creating-restricted-data-deposit-icpsr.md

 ---
-title: Depositing Restricted Data at ICPSR for AEA Publications
+title: Creating a Restricted Data Deposit  for AEA Publications
 toc: true
 layout: single
-date: 2022-07-13
+date: 2023-01-23
 ---

 This guide describes how to create a restricted-access data deposit at ICPSR, associated with an AEA publication.
 The guide also describes what authors should expect in terms of timelines and process.
 This reflects current practice as of July 2022, but may change.
 The process of creating restricted-access data deposits remains a highly interactive process, and authors should always reach out to the AEA Data Editor with questions.